-Alternatively, if your pooch likes to ride in comfort on the back seat, you can attach a special seatbelt to his harness, so that he can change position without moving too freely around the vehicle.
+Alternatively, if your dog likes to ride in comfort on the back seat, you don't have a car with a suitable boot or your boot is full you can attach a special seatbelt to his harness, so that he can change position without moving too freely around the vehicle.
 The brilliant and car-safe Ruffwear Load Up Harness is super comfortable to wear and will secure him from sudden movements.
-A waterproof seat cover is a good idea to protect your upholstery: this hammock-style version by Kompanion is quilted and a universal fit.
+A waterproof seat cover is a good idea to protect your upholstery.

 Why not look at your route beforehand and build a couple of dog-friendly toilet/relaxation stops into your journey?
 Not all motorway services are ideal for pets and can be quite noisy and frightening for some.
 Instead, do a bit of Googling and find a park or grassy area close to your route, where you can stop and take a wander in the fresh air together.
 It doesn’t have to take too long – 15-20 minutes will do nicely – and you’re both likely to continue with your journey feeling relaxed and refreshed.
 (A quick word of caution: if your chosen chill-out location is new to you and your dog, unless he has perfect recall it might be a good idea to keep him on lead.)

 Visit Driving With Dogs for walks near motorways and service stations across the country.